AM2Lab/closed_loop_pressure_AM/readme.md

-# Pressure-based Feedback Control System (PID) for SCARA 3D Potter
+# Pressure-based Closed-Loop Control for Extrusion-based Additive Manufacturing
 The developed code runs a pressure-based PID controller on SCARA 3D potter.
 Please note that only the main parts of the code are provided.

 ## PID Controller